colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

   }
 ```

-Now we'll go back to the `performMove()` method and set the current game board to the board in the object returned from
+Now you'll go back to the `performMove()` method and set the current game board to the board in the object returned from
 the `tryPerformMove()` method.

 ```js